jjthom87/ReactJava/README.md

 # Spring Boot with React.js

-Using local storage and base64 for authentication
+Using local storage and jwt for authentication